puma/puma/docs/restart.md

 ### Supported configurations

-* Works in cluster mode and in single mode
+* Works in cluster mode and single mode
 * Supported on all platforms

 ### Client experience

-* All platforms: for clients with an in-flight request, those clients will be served responses before the connection is closed gracefully.
+* All platforms: clients with an in-flight request are served responses before the connection is closed gracefully.
 Puma gracefully disconnects any idle HTTP persistent connections before restarting.
 * On MRI or TruffleRuby on Linux and BSD: Clients who connect just before the server restarts may experience increased latency while the server stops and starts again, but their connections will not be closed prematurely.
-* On Windows and on JRuby: Clients who connect just before a restart may experience "connection reset" errors.
+* On Windows and JRuby: Clients who connect just before a restart may experience "connection reset" errors.

 ### Additional notes